nicolasegpla/Boilerplate-base/README.md

 # 🧱 Rick Project — Frontend Boilerplate Base

 This project is a custom base using React + TypeScript designed to be lightweight, modern, and highly productive from minute one.
-It includes a complete setup with ESLint, Prettier, Barrel Exports, VSCode settings, and Sass for global styling.
+It includes a complete setup with ESLint, Prettier, Barrel Exports, VSCode settings, Sass for global styling, Zustand for state management, and Storybook.

 ---